 Korean has been offered in the School of Modern Languages since Fall 2003.
-Korean began with a student initiaitive to raise funding, followed afterwards with the generous support of a grant from the Korean Foundation.
-Currently eight semesters of Korean are offered to advance students from introduction to fluency, guided by instructors who take great pride in their students' successes.
+Korean began with a student initiative to raise funding, followed afterwards with the generous support of a grant from the Korean Foundation.
+Currently, eight semesters of Korean are offered to advance students from introduction to fluency, and they are guided by instructors who take great pride in their students' successes.

-The Korean community in Atlanta has grown to over 83,000 people, and Korean language is becoming more useful than ever.
-The Korean program at Georgia Tech is the only 4-year curriculum in Korean in the metro Atlanta area.
-Georgia Tech is an ideal location for studying Korean language, as things learned in class can be immediately applied to interacting with a huge community of native speakers.
+The Korean community in Atlanta has grown to over 83,000 people, and the Korean language is becoming more useful than ever.
+The Korean program at Georgia Tech is the only four-year curriculum in Korean in the metro Atlanta area.
+Georgia Tech is an ideal location for studying Korean language, for things learned in class can be immediately applied to interacting with a huge community of native speakers.
 We hope you join us in studying this great language!

-The Korean LBAT program began in the summer of 2010, offering 9 credits in 8 weeks, intensive program in Seoul.
-Students who want to improve their Korean skills can join in either 3rd year or 2nd year LBAT program.
+The Korean LBAT program began in the summer of 2010, offering 9 credits in an 8 week intensive program in Seoul.
+Students who want to improve their Korean skills can join in either a third year or a second year LBAT program.

-For information on Korean courses at Georgia Tech see the GT catalog or view a summary link to Korean courses.
+For information on Korean courses at Georgia Tech, see the Georgia Tech catalog or view a summary of available Korean Courses.